hotoolong/embed_callbacks/README.md

 - `rescue` is called if the specified method produces an error.
 - `ensure` is always called if the given method completes.

+It also lets you decide whether or not to run the process according to the conditions.
+The conditions can be if and unless.

 ### before example

 ```ruby